sarah-cic-uk/hackathon-uol/README.md

 **February 21st - March**

 Top 3 teams will be invited to present their demos in person to the judging panel.
-There will be a networking event afterwards and the end of which the grand prize winner will be revealed
+There will be a networking event afterwards and the end of which the grand prize winner will be revealed.

 ## The Prize
 The grand prize will be a tailored IBM Insight Day for each squad member of the winning team.
-Insight days consist of an office visit with the oppurtunity to shadow someone in the relevant field, mock interviews, networking oppurtunities, Q&As etc. All great things you can add to your experinces and CV.
+Insight days consist of an office visit with the opportunity to shadow someone in the relevant field, mock interviews, networking opportunities, Q&As etc. All great things you can add to your experiences and CV.

 ## The Project
 **Improve University Life**

 Uni life is great... but what could make it even better?
 Think innovation!
 What do we need?
-What doesnt yet exist?
+What doesn't yet exist?
 Or what does exist but can be greatly improved?

 - Perhaps a healthy/simple cooking site to help students eat better with their student budgets?
 - Maybe an app to keep track of society finances – fees, social budgets, ticket sales etc?
 - or an app to help review Uni events and have a 1 stop shop for all events across the uni/societies with easy booking, information access etc?

 ## About the app
-* In your teams, plan you app and ideas using Mural, Jamboard, post-its or paper.
+* In your teams, plan your app and ideas using Mural, Jamboard, post-its or paper.
-* You can build the app using whatever skills you have - theres no limitations!
+* You can build the app using whatever skills you have - there's no limitations!
 * It's always best to host the app somewhere and provide the judges with a URL.
 The best options are AWS or Firebase but use any you are comfortable with.
 * If you are creating an IoT device, you could use [Watson IoT platform](https://www.ibm.com/cloud/watson-iot-platform).